umbopepato/visua-website/_guide/writing-plugins.md

 With the `styleMap#set()` method, plugins can modify/add variables to the stylemap.
 Changes persist during the execution (but not on the file system) and subsequent plugins will see the modified stylemap.
-Plugins are run serially in the order specified in the run command so plugins that provide a "middleware" functionality, modifying the stylemap, should come first.
+Plugins are run serially in the order specified in the run command so the ones that provide a "middleware" functionality, modifying the stylemap, should come first.

 #### Writing templates